golangast/contribute/README.md

 Download the windows binary [here](https://github.com/golangast/contribute/raw/main/test/win/contribute.exe)

-If you have permission issues for linux then run
+If you have permission issues for linux or macos then run
 ---
 ```go
 chmod u+x ./contribute
 ```
 ---
+To run the binary commands
 ---
 ```go
 //every command you run from the binary with ./contribute and then the command like the following